Rape Escape Options:

 Which Style Should You Choose?

-Many dozens of styles claim to be the best, of course, and often have variations of the same techniques.
+There are 181 martial arts.
+Many styles claim to be the best, of course, and often have variations of the same techniques.
 Many students shop around for years, trying a variety of the bewildering choices.
 The traditional styles tend to feature Asian terminology and rituals.
 All styles involve various elements of the following categories:

 Boxing focuses only on punching, blocking, and evading punches, thus is unquestionably the king of those skills, and only those skills.
 Other martial artists often seek out genuine boxing training to add to their arsenal.
 Aerobics classes with a boxing theme will increase your stamina, and teach you basic punching skills but little about actual fighting.